RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 - 2 errors in Bootstrap.
 These I will ignore, as they are errors in a third-party extension.
 - 750 warnings in Bootstrap.
 These I will ignore, as they are errors in a third-party extension.
 1. [VS Code JSHint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint)
-- first check on 21-7-2021: 51 errors.
-Many of these errors were caused by JSHint not checking using ECMAScript 6.
+- first check on 21-7-2021: 51 problems.
+Many of these problems were caused by JSHint not checking using ECMAScript 6.
 Added a .jshintrc file with this setting enabled.
-- second check on 21-7-2021: 14 errors.
+- second check on 21-7-2021: 14 problems.
 12 of these are missing semicolons.
 These haven been added.
+- third check on 13-8-2021: 2 problems.
+    1. Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (difficultyButtons, localStorage) (W083)
+    2. Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (playerSequence) (W083)
+I've taken both problems into consideration.
+While this is definitely something to look out for in future coding projects, I feel as these problems can be accepted in this case: either the variable is a global variable, so indicated at the top of the file, or the variable is actually part of the window interface, or the variable is referenced quite close to the problematic line of code.
+JSHint indicates that it may lead to confusing semantics, I'd say in these cases it didn't.

 <br/>